zydeco/Minecraft-Poster-Maker/README.md

 2. Adjust the size if needed (shown as number of maps)
 3. Choose Save from the File menu (or ⌘S) and save into a Minecraft world
 4. Open the world in Minecraft, and place the maps in item frames appropriately

+Alternatively, export as a schematic and load it with WorldEdit or Litematica.